yannxou/RefaceCPLiveControl/README.md

 Once all keys are released a list of all the possible scales that include all the entered notes will be populated and the first root and scale match is automatically changed in Live.

+The following controls apply while in the Scale Edit Mode:
 * **Chorus Depth**: Matching scales.
 Move the knob to cycle between all the matching root/scales found that include all the entered notes.
+* **Reverb Depth**: Exit Scale Edit Mode (left).

 <p align="center">
 	<img src="Images/scale_edit_mode.jpg" alt="Scale Edit Mode" width="50%" />
 </p>

-### Phaser toggle:

-Enables the **Clip trigger mode**.
+### Clip Trigger Mode:

+Turn *on* the Phaser switch (down position) to enable the Clip trigger mode.
 This allows clip/scene triggering using all MIDI note keys except keys C# and D# which are reserved for special functions:

 * Press and hold C# + clip note key to stop the clip.
 * Press and hold C# + upper/lower C# to stop all clips.